JCMontalbano/Code-portfolio/TwitterClassifier/README.md

 This version counts each tweet for 10 unique key words from each source (20 keywords total), and includes Vader sentiment analysis.
 It worked faster.

 #### Future features:
-* counter-filtering between the two lists.
+* counter-filtering between the two keyword lists.
 * post-training network performance validation on new data